CUTR-at-USF/gtfs-realtime-validator/RULES.md

 In other words, if the `VehiclePosition` has a vehicle that is assigned to `trip_id` 4, then the `TripUpdate` feed should have a prediction for `trip_id` 4.

+Note that when a vehicle is serving more than one trip in a block, it is recommended to include not only a TripUpdate for the currently served trip, but also a TripUpdate for the next trip to be served.
+In this case, there will not yet be a VehiclePosition for the next TripUpdate, and the W003 warning can be ignored.

 Note that this is different from E047, which checks for a mismatch of IDs between the feeds - that is an error.

 #### References: